News release from 22/08/2019

 If you don’t have internet access, you can call 0800 197 9871 or complete and return the paper form to the Council using the freepost envelope.

 If changes do need to be made to the list of people living at an address, it’s straight forward to update this information online or by returning the completed Household Enquiry Form in the post.
-Doing so will make it easier for anyone wishing to register to vote in the future.
+Doing so will make it easier for anyone who wishes to register to vote in the future.

 Councils are legally required to collect this information each year, so all homes that fail to respond by the end of August will automatically be sent a reminder to complete the Household Enquiry Form.